 HOW DO I REQUEST A SPONSOR?
-Fill out the Youth Sponsorship Request form and either mail or email it to the Fort McCoy SLO.
-You can obtain the form by calling
+Fill out the Youth Sponsorship Request form and either mail or email it to usarmy.mccoy.imcom-fmwrc.mbx.slo@mail.mil.
+You can obtain the form by calling the SLO at 608-388-6814.

-Parent Central Services at 608-388-8956.
 After we have your request, we will match you up with one of our sponsors who will be around the same age and share the same interests.